Key points:

 Concluding Thoughts

-Starlink seems to have recognized that occasional Starlink users can benefit from more data usage, so it's great to see a doubling of data on the $50/month plan.
-Starlink states that 100GB should be suitable for use for about a week of normal usage.
+Starlink seems to have recognized that occasional users can benefit from more data, so it's great to see the data doubled on the $50/month plan.
+Starlink states that 100GB should be sufficient for about a week of normal use.

-It is unfortunate however, that the flexibility of adding on additional data as needed has gone away, but unlimited data at low speeds is a nice compromise.
+It is unfortunate, however, that the flexibility to add additional data inexpensive data at $1/GB as needed has gone away, but unlimited data at low speeds is a nice compromise.

 Learn More: